Ezra 1 – Cyrus Allows the Exiles to Return

 i. “‘To build him a house’ is a deliberate echo of the central promise of the Davidic covenant (cf. 1 Chronicles 17:11-12; 22:10; 28:6; 2 Chronicles 6:9-10).
 Cyrus of course is thinking only of the house in Jerusalem, but in the Chronicler’s thought this phrase is inevitably connected with both houses of the Davidic covenant, the dynasty as well as the temple.”
 (Selman)

 i.
-Sadly, only a small percentage decided to return from exile; but those who did needed the encouragement to know they were making a valuable contribution to God’s work.
+Sadly, only a small percentage decided to return from exile, but those who did needed the encouragement of knowing they were making a valuable contribution to God’s work.
 In passages such as Isaiah 10:22, God promised that a remnant would return from exile – and only a remnant.

 ii.
 “After the deportations only the poor of the land – the vine-growers and farmers – were left (2 Kings 25:12; Jeremiah 39:10; 40:7; 52:16).
 They occupied the vacant lands (Jeremiah 6:12).
 A few refugees who fled to different areas drifted back (Jeremiah 40:11-12).
 For the next fifty years those left behind eked out a precarious existence under the Babylonian yoke (Lamentations 5:2-5), subjected to ill treatment and forced labor (Lamentations 5:11-13).”
 (Yamauchi)